- Faith and Worship

 Jesus said to his disciples: "'All power in heaven and on earth has been given to me.
 Go, therefore, and make disciples of all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Spirit, teaching them to observe all that I have commanded you.
 And behold, I am with you always, until the end of the age.'"
 (Matthew 28:18-20)

 The Ascension of the Lord celebrates Jesus' ascension into heaven and his coming into glory at the right hand of the Father.
-It occurred 40 days after his resurrection from the dead.
-This year, Ascension Thursday is May 21.
-However, in most Catholic provinces and dioceses in the United States, including the Diocese of Little Rock, this feast is transferred to Sunday, May 24.
+It occurred 40 days after his resurrection from the dead, which falls on Ascension Thursday.
+However, in most Catholic provinces and dioceses in the United States, including the Diocese of Little Rock, this feast is transferred to the following Sunday.

 "The lifting up of Jesus on the cross signifies and announces his lifting up by his ascension into heaven, and indeed begins it.
 Jesus Christ, the one priest of the new and eternal covenant, 'entered, not into a sanctuary made by human hands ... but into heaven itself, now to appear in the presence of God on our behalf.'
 There Christ permanently exercises his priesthood, for he 'always lives to make intercession' for 'those who draw near to God through him'.
 As 'high priest of the good things to come' he is the center and the principal actor of the liturgy that honors the Father in heaven."
 (Catechism of the Catholic Church, no. 662)